 We have an incomplete record of what Churchill did during his stay in Italy because he took with him his personal doctor, Lord Moran, who was keeping a diary which he published 1966, after the death of his famous patient, and in spite of the furious opposition of his widow, Lady Clementine, who did not want her husband being shown in all his human weaknesses.
 Finally, only parts of Lord Moran diaries were published, parts which were deemed to possess greater historical importance.

-Most of the time Churchill remained immersed in minutes and copies of despatches he had carried with him – so Lord Moran tells us – having in mind to write down his memoirs.
+Most of the time Churchill remained occupied by reading minutes and copies of despatches he had carried with him – so Lord Moran tells us – having in mind to write down his memoirs.
 This is only a partial truth because we know that he took away several boxes of secret documents from the War Ministry and gave them to a team of historians who wrote his 6 volumes historical opus.
-He did not write them but he got a Nobel Prize, while getting rich in the process.
+He did not write them but he got a Nobel Prize for it, while getting rich in the process.

 After two weeks in Moltrasio, Churchill and his entourage moved to Liguria and then Nice, in France, finally getting back to England.
-During his stay he did not only paint or went thru his files but took long trips, by car, to nearby places.
+During his stay he did not only paint or went through his files but took long trips, by car, to nearby places.
 It appears that he even visited the house of the director of a small bank in Dongo where the documents contained in Mussolini briefcase had been stored for a night, right inside their vault, put there temporarily by the same partisans who had arrested him.
-Such kind of activities did not go unnoticed in Italy and over the border: in fact a Swiss newspaper printed a cartoon showing Churchill sitting in front of the fire at Donagani’s villa, while throwing documents into the flames.
-The fact that he moved around can be gleaned by the paintings which Churchill published in a small volume entitled ‘Painting as a pastime’ published in 1948.
-Even if they were probably completed during the following months after having been sketched in Italy.
+Such kind movements by Churchill did not go unnoticed in Italy and over the border: in fact a Swiss newspaper printed a cartoon showing Churchill sitting in front of the fire at Donagani’s villa, while throwing documents into the flames.
+The fact that he indeed moved around can be gleaned by watching paintings which Churchill published in a small volume entitled ‘Painting as a pastime’ published in 1948.
+They were probably completed during the following months after having sketched them in Italy.